CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 certain amount of time without a response from the author(s).
 For example

-> We aim to acknowledge to your security report within 72 hours (three
+> The maintainer(s) aim to acknowledge to your security report within
-> days).
-However, this project is maintained by a small group of
+> 72 hours (three days).
+However, this project is maintained by a
-> volunteers in their spare time.
-If you have not heard back from the
+> small group of volunteers in their spare time.
+If you have not
-> maintainers within 72 hours, then please forward the report to
+> heard back from the maintainers within 72 hours, then please forward
-> CPANSec at <cpan-security@security.metacpan.org>.
+> the report to CPANSec at <cpan-security@security.metacpan.org>.

 It is reasonable that small projects with a single part time maintainer cannot promise a response time.
 An alternative might be

-> We aim to acknowledge your security report as soon as possible.
+> The maintainer(s) aim to acknowledge your security report as soon as
-> However, this project is maintained by a single person in their
+> possible.
+However, this project is maintained by a single person in
-> spare time, and we cannot guarantee a rapid reponse.
-If you have
+> their spare time, and they cannot guarantee a rapid reponse.
+If you
-> not heard back from the maintainers within a week, then please send
+> have not received a response from the them within a week, then
-> a reminder to the maintainer and copy the report to CPANSec at
+> please send a reminder to them and copy the report to CPANSec at
 > <cpan-security@security.metacpan.org>.

 Also add a note about what the initial response:

-> Please note that the initial response to your report will be an
+> Note that the initial response to your report will be an
 > acknowledgement, with a possible query for more information.
 It
 > will not necessarily include any fixes for the issue.

 Also note on which conditions you may forward the security issue to other people.
 For example,

-> The project maintainers may forward this issue to the security
+> The project maintainer(s) may forward this issue to the security
 > contacts for other projects where we believe it is relevant.
 This
 > may include embedded libraries or prerequisite modules or system
 > libraries, or downstream software that uses this software.
 >
-> We may also forward this issue to CPANSec if they have not
+> They may also forward this issue to CPANSec if they have not
 > already been copied on this.

-## What this policy applies to
+## What Software this Policy Applies to

 This section discusses what software this applies to, and what are considered security issues in the software, and what are not